qikdauie/decent_app_sdk/README.md

 The Decent Application SDK is a JavaScript-first DIDComm v2 toolkit for the web.
 It provides:

-- A browser-friendly client API (`DecentApp`) for common DID operations and messaging
+- A browser-friendly client API (`DecentClient`) for common DID operations and messaging
 - A Service Worker runtime with an RPC bridge, message delivery strategies, and protocol routing
 - A pluggable protocol framework with helpers for feature discovery and app intents